 For vegan and plant-based dishes, come to Ain Soph Soar Ikebukuro, located nearby Sunshine City.
 They offer three types of veggie burgers: a cheeseburger, seitan “chicken” burger, and coriander burger, which you can enjoy with a side of salad, chowder, fries, onion rings, or veggie meat karaage.
 But Ain Soph Soar also offers Japanese-style dishes in addition to Western eats, like Mushroom Hayashi Rice.
 They also offer a handy allergy chart.
 Their vegan desserts are stunning, with colorful parfaits in flavors like chocolate and matcha, caramel-drizzled brownies, fluffy pancakes, puddings, and ice cream.
 They also have sparkling wine, sangria, champagne, and more!
 For fresh, plant-based food, Ain Soph Soar is the Ikebukuro restaurant to visit.
 For more vegan food in Tokyo, check out Tokyo Vegan Guide: 10 Best Vegan Restaurants in Tokyo.

 Ikebukuro is known for themed cafes and restaurants, but often the food at these establishments can be a bit of a letdown.
-Butler Cafe Swallowtail goes against this stereotype by offering delicious pastries and sumptuous course dinner.
+Butler Cafe Swallowtail goes against this stereotype by offering delicious pastries and a sumptuous course dinner.
 The menu changes monthly, so there are always new treats to enjoy from Swallowtail’s chef and patissier.
-While you sip from fine china, the servers who are decked out in three-piece suits, will wait on you.
+While you sip from fine china, the servers, decked out in three-piece suits, will wait on you.
 As they have undergone rigorous training to become butlers, you can expect the utmost professionalism.
 The atmosphere is also beyond the standards expected of a themed cafe, with a chandelier dripping from the ceiling, plush seating covered in brocade fabric, and cozy fireplaces and finely carved grandfather clocks punctuating the walls.

 Famed as a “ramen battleground,” Ikebukuro houses numerous ramen joints that are sure to satisfy your ramen cravings.
 Taste ramen the way it should be made, at the ramen shop of the “Godfather of Tokyo Ramen,” Kazuo Yamagishi.
 Head to Taishoken Honten, the brainchild of the late Yamagishi, whose claim to fame is his invention of tsukemen, a style of ramen where noodles and broth are served separately, with cold noodles dipped into hot ramen soup just before consuming.
-Yamagishi’s Morisoba is an absolute must try, with a unique blend of seafood, chicken, and pork broth and generously-sized portion.
+Yamagishi’s Morisoba is an absolute must try, with a unique blend of seafood, chicken, and pork broth and generously-sized portions.

 Meanwhile, for those who dig rich chicken ramen, Torinoana is the best ramen restaurant in Ikebukuro to visit.
 This ramen joint offers Paitan or white soup ramen, a salty ramen with a creamy chicken broth, topped with green onions, white onions, menma (bamboo shoots), and chicken thigh.
 Or, go for the red chicken ramen for an added kick of spice, made with a base of soy sauce broth.

 For those who enjoy the simplicity of salt-based ramen, head to Kuwabara.
-The ramen shop serves anything shio ramen with a light, nearly clear broth, with is paired with roasted pork chashu.
+The ramen shop serves shio ramen with a light, nearly clear broth, with is paired with roasted pork chashu.
 The noodles are thin and straight, and the bowl of ramen can be topped off with an egg and nori (seaweed paper) in addition to chashu.
-They also make mazesoba (“mixed noodles”) which is a style of soupless ramen.
+They also make mazesoba (“mixed noodles”), which is a style of soupless ramen.

 The last ramen restaurant in Ikebukuro to visit is definitely Hanada, which offers creamy miso-based ramen broth, with your choice of either plain or spicy soup.
 Thick and chewy noodles, miso flavor with a lingering sweetness, and a generous slice of pork chashu marks this ramen joint.
-Indeed, Ikebukuro is a ramen haven for every ramen connoisseurs.
+Indeed, Ikebukuro is a ramen haven for every ramen connoisseur.

 Where to Eat in Ikebukuro has covered themed cafes, ramen restaurants, teppanyaki, wagyu skewers, vegan food, and more.
 Now that you have an idea about the offerings of this Tokyo neighborhood, go and explore the anime, shopping, electronics, entertainment, and food of Ikebukuro!